duckduckgo/zeroclickinfo-goodies/pull_request_template_cheat_sheet.md

 # Goodie Cheat Sheet Pull Request Template

+## How To Use This Template

+1) View the **raw** text by visiting https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-goodies/master/pull_request_template_cheat_sheet.md

-Using this template will help us better understand your Instant Answer and assist you when necessary.
-Simply copy and paste the markdown below into the description of your GitHub pull request and complete as appropriate.
+2) Copy and paste the questions below into the description of your GitHub pull request and fill in the questions there, as appropriate.

+3) Preview the text before posting by clicking the "Preview changes" button above text box.
+The questions should remain bolded so it's easier for everyone to read

+4) Make sure you don't include these instructions when you paste this into the Pull Reques description!

+## Copy and Paste the Raw Text Below Into Your Pull Request

 **What does your Instant Answer do?**